 Interesting fact: As of 2010, you are entitled to receive a free report of the specific credit score used if you are denied a loan, credit card, or insurance due to a credit score.

-What is uncommonly known is that there are more credit scores besides the classic, generic, and general-purpose FICO score.
+It is interesting to note that there are more credit scores besides the classic, generic, and general-purpose FICO score.
 Everyone can also have a bankcard score, auto score, mortgage score, personal finance score, and installment loan score.
 In total, people have over 60 FICO credit scores.

 How Home Equity Partner View Credit Scores

 Home Equity Partner considers more than just your credit score.
-We use a ranking system which focuses more on income and down payment than credit worthiness.
-The top facotrs in order of importance are:
+We use a ranking system that focuses more on income and down payment than creditworthiness.
+The top factors in order of importance are: